stacksjs/nanofaker/docs/features/locales.md

 # Locale Support

-nanofaker provides comprehensive locale support with **complete translations** across all data categories.
-Unlike other faker libraries that have incomplete or partial translations, nanofaker ensures 100% coverage for every supported locale.
+ts-mocker provides comprehensive locale support with **complete translations** across all data categories.
+Unlike other faker libraries that have incomplete or partial translations, ts-mocker ensures 100% coverage for every supported locale.

 ## Supported Locales